top of page

 Bodywork

-Bodywork is a dark comedy play about chronic pain, women’s bodies, and the connection between physical and emotional health.
+Bodywork is a satirical play about chronic pain, women’s bodies, and the connection between physical and emotional health.

 Maia, a young woman who suffers from inexplicable chronic pain, becomes a test patient for a radical new surgery that would switch out her current body for a healthy, “pain-free” body.
 With everyone around her claiming to know what’s best for her body, Maia struggles to decide whether she is willing to leave behind the body she’s known her whole life...